nekotaru5/Beta_AdminPlus_Development_Team/README.md

 Feedback is always welcome!
 If you find bugs or have feature suggestions, don't hesitate to let us know.

-© 2025 Corebot Support (nekotaru5)
+© 2025 AdminPlus Support (nekotaru5)
-All rights reserved by Corebot Support (nekotaru5). https://discord.gg/Yv9uJ32KkT
+All rights reserved by AdminPlus Support (nekotaru5). https://discord.gg/Yv9uJ32KkT